tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-3.md

 - Coding
     - create a reusable `Button` class
     - create a reusable `Explosion` class
     - create a "bullet pool" array with 20 or so bullets when the game starts up (in `setup()`).
-When the player fires a bullet it is copied into the `bullets` array.
-When the bullet is no longer alive it is put back into the bullet pool array.
-This improves performance because you don't have to keep making `Bullet` instances all the time.
+When the player tries to fire a bullet the array in searched for the first available bullet (one that is not on the screen) and that bullet is fired.
+This improves performance and memory usage because you don't have to keep making `Bullet` instances all the time.
+See the [Object Pool](http://gameprogrammingpatterns.com/object-pool.html) design pattern for more info.

 <hr><hr>